SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

 Freezes the clone completely so it stays still.
-Compatible with binding.
+Compatible with **Bind**.

 Overrides **Hide**.
 Replaces **Lag** if active.